 The Committee was founded in 1977, with Richard Rado as chair.
 An article by Norman Biggs describing the prehistory of the Committee can be found here.
 Subsequently the chair was held by Dominic Welsh and Crispin Nash-Williams.

-The present membership of the committee is: Peter Cameron (chair), Robert Johnson (secretary), Simon Blackburn (treasurer), David Penman (Bulletin editor), Julia Böttcher, Candida Bowtell, Benjamin Bumpus, Maximilien Gadouleau (BCC28 Organiser), Kitty Meeks, Jozef Skokan, Tony Nixon (BCC29 Organiser), Katherine Staden, Andrew Treglown, Julia Wolf.
+The present membership of the committee is: Julia Wolf (chair), Robert Johnson (secretary), Simon Blackburn (treasurer), David Penman (Bulletin editor), Julia Böttcher, Candida Bowtell, Peter Cameron, Felix Fischer (BCC30 organiser), Andrea Freschi (postgraduate student representative), Stefanie Gerke, Jozef Skokan, Tony Nixon (BCC29 organiser), Katherine Staden, Andrew Treglown.

 The Committee’s main function is to run the biennial British Combinatorial Conference.
 The next (29th) BCC will be held at the University of Lancaster, on 11–15 July 2022; the local organiser is Tony Nixon.

 Details of past BCCs are available (thanks to Keith Edwards).

 The 2020 Postgraduate Combinatorics Conference has been postponed.

 Further conferences are listed on the Conference web page.

 Bulletin and information

 The committee publishes the British Combinatorial Bulletin, an annual survey of people, publications, lecture course, news and movements.
 It also sponsors a research students’ conference and various one-day conferences.

 The Bulletin is available in a World Wide Web version.
 Following a decision of the business meeting at BCC18, the Bulletin will only be available in electronic format from 2002; an archive edition is produced once a year.
 Please contact the editor, David Penman, at the University of Essex, in case of difficulty (email address below).